-The United Methodist Church shares a common history and heritage with other Methodist and Wesleyan bodies.
-The lives and ministries of John Wesley (1703-1791) and of his brother, Charles (1707-1788), mark the origin of their common roots.
-Both John and Charles were Church of England missionaries to the colony of Georgia, arriving in March 1736.
-It was their only occasion to visit America.
-Their mission was far from an unqualified success, and both returned to England disillusioned and discouraged, Charles in December 1736, and John in February 1738.
+All Wesleyan and Methodist Christians are connected to the lives and ministries of John Wesley (1703-1791) and his brother, Charles (1707-1788).
+Both John and Charles were Church of England priests who volunteered as missionaries to the colony of Georgia, arriving in March, 1736.
+Their mission was far from an unqualified success, and both returned to England disillusioned and discouraged, Charles in December, 1736, and John in February, 1738.

-Organized Methodism in America began as a lay movement.
-Among its earliest leaders were Robert Strawbridge, an immigrant farmer who organized work about 1760 in Maryland and Virginia, Philip Embury and his cousin, Barbara Heck, who began work in New York in 1766, and Captain Thomas Webb, whose labors were instrumental in Methodist beginnings in Philadelphia in 1767.
-African Americans participated actively in these groundbreaking and formational initiatives though much of that contribution was acknowledged without much biographical detail.
+Methodism in America began without authorization or support from England, as lay Methodists immigrated to America.
+Among its earliest leaders were Robert Strawbridge, an immigrant farmer who organized work in Maryland and Virginia around 1760; Philip Embury and his cousin Barbara Heck, who began work in New York in 1766; and Captain Thomas Webb, whose labors were instrumental in Methodist beginnings in Philadelphia in 1767.
+The first Methodist societies included active participation by people of European and African descent.

-To strengthen the Methodist work in the colonies, John Wesley sent two of his lay preachers, Richard Boardman and Joseph Pilmore, to America in 1769.
-Two years later Richard Wright and Francis Asbury were also dispatched by Wesley to undergird the growing American Methodist societies.
-Francis Asbury became the most important figure in early American Methodism.
-His energetic devotion to the principles of Wesleyan theology, ministry, and organization shaped Methodism in America in a way unmatched by any other individual.
-In addition to the preachers sent by Wesley, some Methodists in the colonies also answered the call to become lay preachers in the movement.
+To strengthen the Methodist work in the colonies, John Wesley sent two lay preachers, Richard Boardman and Joseph Pilmore, to America in 1769.
+Two years later, Richard Wright and Francis Asbury were dispatched to undergird the growing American Methodist societies.
+Asbury became the most important figure in early American Methodism.
+His energetic devotion to the principles of Wesleyan theology, ministry, and organization shaped Methodism in America in ways unmatched by any other individual.

 The first conference of Methodist preachers in the colonies was held in Philadelphia in 1773.
-The ten who attended took several important actions.
-They pledged allegiance to Wesley’s leadership and agreed that they would not administer the sacraments because they were laypersons.
-Their people were to receive the sacraments of baptism and the Lord’s Supper at the local Anglican parish church.
+The ten who attended pledged allegiance to Wesley’s leadership and agreed that, as laypeople, they would not administer the sacraments.
+Methodists would receive the sacraments of baptism and the Lord’s Supper at a local Anglican parish church.
 They emphasized strong discipline among the societies and preachers.
-A system of regular conferences of the preachers was inaugurated similar to those Wesley had instituted in England to conduct the business of the Methodist movement.
+A system of regular conferences was inaugurated, similar to those Wesley had instituted in England to conduct the business of the Methodist movement.

-The American Revolution had a profound impact on Methodism.
-John Wesley’s Toryism and his writings against the revolutionary cause did not enhance the image of Methodism among many who supported independence.
+The American Revolution profoundly impacted Methodism.
+John Wesley’s loyalty to the king and his writings against the revolutionary cause did not enhance the image of Methodism among many who supported independence.
 Furthermore, a number of Methodist preachers refused to bear arms to aid the patriots.

-When independence from England had been won, Wesley recognized that changes were necessary in American Methodism.
+When independence from England was won, Wesley recognized that changes were necessary for American Methodism to thrive.
 He sent Thomas Coke to America to superintend the work with Asbury.
-Coke brought with him a prayer book titled The Sunday Service of the Methodists in North America, prepared by Wesley and incorporating his revision of the Church of England’s Thirty-Nine Articles of Religion.
-Two other preachers, Richard Whatcoat and Thomas Vasey, whom Wesley had ordained, accompanied Coke.
+Coke brought with him a prayer book entitled The Sunday Service of the Methodists in North America, prepared by Wesley and incorporating his revision of the Church of England’s Thirty-Nine Articles of Religion.
+Richard Whatcoat and Thomas Vasey, whom Wesley had ordained, accompanied Coke.
 Wesley’s ordinations set a precedent that ultimately permitted Methodists in America to become an independent church.